pycontribs/pyrax/docs/pyrax_doc.md

 ## The Identity Class

-pyrax has a class named 'Identity' that is used to handle authentication and cache credentials; you can access it with `pyrax.identity`.
-It stores your credentials and authentication token information.
-In most cases you will not need to interact with this object directly; pyrax uses it to handle authentication tasks for you, but it's available in case you need more fine-grained control of the authentication process.
+pyrax has an `Identity` class that is used to handle authentication and cache credentials.
+You can access it in your code using the reference `pyrax.identity`.
+Once authenticated, it will store your credentials and authentication token information.
+In most cases you will not need to interact with this object directly; pyrax uses it to handle authentication tasks for you.
+But it's available in case you need more fine-grained control of the authentication process, such as querying endpoints in different regions, or getting a list of user roles.

-You can query its 'authenticated' attribute to determine if authentication was successful; if so, its 'token' and 'expires' will contain the returned authentication information, and its 'services' attribute will contain a dict with all the service endpoint information.
+You can check its 'authenticated' attribute to determine if authentication was successful; if so, its 'token' and 'expires' will contain the returned authentication information, and its 'services' attribute will contain a dict with all the service endpoint information.
 Here's an example of the contents of 'services' after authentication (with identifying information obscured):

 	{u'access':
 	        {u'serviceCatalog': [